 Spring is coming, and the baby animals are appearing at local farms.

-Check out this 2 week old calf (born on Valentines’ Day) at Farrell-McWhirter.
+A few years ago, I took this picture of a 2 week old calf at Farrell-McWhirter.
 He was shorter than my 3 year old!
 (Sorry that it’s not a great picture… my son was really ready to go have snack, so we only got a really quick look at the calf… but wow he was cute!)

 At any time of year, toddlers love outings to meet farm animals.
 Lots of children’s books, games, and videos feature farm animals, so kids tend to be familiar with them, and get very excited when they can recognize and name the “real thing.”
 Seeing and hearing (and smelling) the animals in person make the idea much more real.
 At farm parks, you can check out chickens, sheep, bunnies, cows, pigs, and goats.
 Some times you’ll get an opportunity to see fresh eggs in the coop, or see a cow or goat being milked.
 This is a great outing for a child who has just learned to answer all those vital questions like “What does a cow say?”

 Farrell McWhirter Park in Redmond.
-They’ve got a small pot-bellied pig and a really big pig, bunnies, chickens, 2 goats, a calf and horses.
-(You generally can’t pet or feed the animals.)
+When last I visited (it’s been a while), they had a small pot-bellied pig and a really big pig, bunnies, chickens, 2 goats, a calf and horses.
+Animals are on view 9 am to 4 pm.
+It is not a petting zoon – you can’t pet or feed the animals – just see them.
 They do offer farm classes and pony rides.
-Farrell McWhirter is also home to Tiny Treks and the Outdoor Preschool, both are great nature-based programs for children.
-Check out the Redmond Parks guide for more information.
+You can register for programs here.
+Farrell McWhirter is also home to Nature Vision preschool.
 There are great hiking trails, streams, swings, and tire swings too.

-Kelsey Creek Park in Bellevue.
-They’ve got sheep, pigs, goats, horses, bunnies, chickens, ducks, and geese.
-(Again, they’re on view, but this is not a petting zoo.)
+Kelsey Creek Farm Park in Bellevue.
+They’ve got sheep, pigs, cows, goats, ponies, bunnies, and chickens.
+(Learn about their animals.)
+Again, they’re on view, but this is not a petting zoo and you can’t feed them.
+It’s free to visit – animals are on view every day from 9 am to 3 pm.
 They also offer horseback riding and farm classes, including a great program for toddlers called Little Farmers.
-Their playground is great for little ones, as long as they’re past the stage where they’ll try to eat the bark on the ground.
+They also have a nice playground and walking trails.
+Learn about farm tours and farm classes.

 Farms with a Fee:

 Woodland Park Zoo in Seattle.
-Adults $18.75 in summer, May to September; $12.75 in the off-season.
-Kids are $11.75 / 8.75.
+Adults $27.00.
+Kids are $16.50.
 Under two years is free.
 By the south entrance, there’s the Family Farm area, which includes a petting zoo where kids can meet goats up close.
 There’s pigs, goats, sheep, cows, bunnies, chickens, and a donkey.
 Plus, of course, lots of more exotic animals.